 External content validation addresses to what extent your coding questions—or assessments as a whole—are relevant to the role and the company you’re hiring for.
 An assessment for a front-end engineering role, for instance, should include coding questions that ask candidates to render UX designs, handle dynamic interactions, and work with an API, among other key front-end development skills.

 At CodeSignal, the external content validation process includes conducting a job analysis with our customers.
-When you partner with the Skills Evaluation Lab at CodeSignal to conduct a local job analysis, your team will receive data-driven recommendations on cut scores and Certified Evaluation content to further optimize for effectiveness, fairness, and candidate experience.
+When you partner with the Talent Science team at CodeSignal to conduct a local job analysis, your team will receive data-driven recommendations on cut scores and Certified Evaluation content to further optimize for effectiveness, fairness, and candidate experience.

 3. Criterion validation